ytakefuji/machine-learning/README.md

 # machine-learning
-A Titanic problem is used to demonstrate how to use three important functions in machine learning including pandas, preprocessing, and train_test_split are detailed.
+A Titanic problem is used to demonstrate how to use three important functions in machine learning where pandas, preprocessing, and train_test_split are detailed.
 The goal of machine learning is to create input-output function f: y=f(X) where y and X are output and inputs respectively.
 We would like to predict y values using X values by forming function f.

 ----------------------------